-The Hands & Voices/FL3 Center CIRCLE of Change™ with the goal to equitably serve families including underrepresented populations, H&V/FL3
+The Hands & Voices/FL3 Center CIRCLE of Change™ with the goal to equitably serve families including underrepresented populations, H&V/FL3 commits to:

 - Increasing knowledge and understanding of differences